SUTTON AND WAWNE

 St James' in Sutton inherited three other memorials for the districts below

 when their own churches were closed and demolished in the 1970s-80s.

-The parish of Sutton in Holderness extended right down to Witham,
+The historic parish of Sutton in Holderness extended right down to Witham

-The men listed here had parents and grandparents who were originally Sutton parishioners,
+Most of the men listed here had parents and grandparents who were originally

-and so in that sense alone, we are happy to have their plaques back at the
+Sutton parishioners, and so in that sense alone, we are more than happy

 Their own churches have long gone, so we will take care of their memory.